Select Year of Entry

 How you are assessed

-Between their second and final years, students are able to take time out to study abroad or gain experience through a work placement.
-Those who choose to do so are responsible for covering their own travel, accommodation, and general living costs.
-Please note that places on the study abroad scheme are limited and allocated competitively.
+Between their second and final years, you'll be able to take time out to study abroad or gain experience through a work placement.
+Please note, you'd need to cover the costs of travel, accommodation, and general living costs.
+Places on the study abroad scheme are limited and allocated competitively.

 Professional Practice